nogoodidea/misc-c/README.md

 ui uses https://github.com/Immediate-Mode-UI/Nuklear/

-the gl project may or may not work. the sdl project in the same folder does not.
+the gl project may work but i am kind of useing the "poke the code untell it works" form of dev